A SECRET HIDEAWAY IN CORSICA THAT IS HEAVEN ON EARTH

 You HAVE to check out the video on their website.
 It is the single sexiest video I’ve ever seen for any hotel or restaurant and totally captures the vibe and drop-dead atmosphere of the whole domaine. murtoli.com Watch that and you’ll see what I mean…then come back and follow the story… Good god is it good.
 Here’s a mention in Conde Nast Traveller UK’s website Gold List.
 And cntraveller.com calling the restaurant La Plage one the Best Beach Clubs in the World.
 And the US Conde Nast Traveler’s article on Corsica.
 And a Trips of their Dreams mention in Travel & Leisure.
 A beautiful listing on Scott Dunn’s awesome website.
 And another awesome article on Andrew Harper’s website.
 And a listing in Tatler as one of The 101 Best Hotels in the World.
 And a Pool Party in the Truffle Pig.
 And an article of Dream Hideaways in Forbes.

 Here is a link to other posts I’ve made about Corsica.
 An amazing island.
+Here’s a link to a post I made on the killer beaches of Southern Corsica, right around the bend from Murtoli.

 — Last visited July 2015 —